 Iceland had partially repealed Prohibition in 1933 (as had the USA), primarily because Spain refused to buy Icelandic fish unless Icelanders bought their wines.
 But beer remained banned for almost three generations after that, and even today Icelanders who want to drink at home have to buy their booze from one of the country's state-owned liquor stores.
 If you love beer, we're sure you'll adore the Reality Check.

-Saint David's Day commemorates the death of the Patron Saint of Wales, which was thought to have been around 1st March in 588AD (1,423 years ago!)
+Saint David's Day commemorates the death of the Patron Saint of Wales, which was thought to have been around 1st March in 588AD.
 Saint David founded a Celtic monastic community at Glyn Rhosin (The Vale of Roses) which is now the site of St David's Cathedral - right on the beautiful west coast of Wales.

-All this Welsh patriotism made us realise that there really weren't many Welsh-themed cocktails out there (daffodils and leeks aren't famously good ingredients).
-So, we decided that the Rose-Hyp Martini would be a great drink to dedicate to the patron saint, and the work he did at The Vale of Roses.
-Mix one today and enjoy this dry, aromatic cocktail.
+All this Welsh patriotism made us realise that there really weren't many Welsh-themed cocktails out there but we suggest a Prince of Wales Cocktail or perhaps a Rose-Hyp Martini dedicated to the patron saint and the work he did at The Vale of Roses.